-Do not weld on dirty plate or plate contaminated with unknown material.
+Do not weld on a dirty plate or plates contaminated with unknown material.
 Remove all paint and galvanized coatings before welding.

 Be careful when working with carbon dioxide shielding since it can be hazardous.
 Use appropriate ventilation.

-Use higher percentage or argon gas along with pulse-spray transfer method to reduce gas related hazards.
+Use a higher percentage or argon gas along with the pulse-spray transfer method to reduce gas-related hazards.